-At the next stage of preparing the Waste Plan, decisions will be made as to which sites should be allocated for waste development.
-This process will need to have regard to the recommendations in section 7.
+Subsequent, amended versions of the Waste Plan will continue the process of deciding which sites will be allocated for waste development.
+This process will need to have regard to the recommendations in sections 7 and 8.

 Appendix 1 - Attributes of European Sites